filecoin-project/lotus-docs/content/en/tutorials/lotus-miner/add-seal-worker.md

     export GOLOG_FILE="$HOME/miner.log"
     ```

+1. You then need to load in these changes:

     ```shell
     source ~/.bashrc
     ```

-2. Copy the parameters from the miner node to the seal-worker node.
+1. Copy the parameters from the miner node to the seal-worker node.
-3. Start the seal-worker
+1. Start the seal-worker

     ```shell
     lotus-worker run --addpiece=true --precommit1=true --unseal=false --precommit2=false --commit=false &
     ```

-4. Verify that the seal-worker is running
+1. Verify that the seal-worker is running

     ```shell
     lotus-worker info
     lotus-miner sealing workers # This command need to be run on the lotus-miner node
     ```

-5. Add storage for sealing the sectors.
+1. Add storage for sealing the sectors.

     ```shell
     mkdir ~/tmp